apollo-3/EPG/README.md

 ### Prerequisites

-You need ruby installed on your system
+You need ruby installed on your system and your public key should be trusted on monitored hosts

 ### Running